 Some nationalities may be able to enter Vietnam without a prearranged visa for a certain amount of time.
 Below is a list of visa exemptions and duration of stay.

-15-day duration: Japan, South Korea, Sweden, Finland, Denmark, Norway, Germany, France, Spain, Italy and the United Kingdom.
+15-day duration: Belarus Korea, Japan, Germany, Denmark, Norway, Russia, France, Finland, Spain, Sweden, Italy and the United Kingdom.

 If you are not from one of these countries or you wish to apply for a longer visa or a multiple entry visa, you will have to apply through the traditional method of contacting the embassy or through a third party.